apigee/apigee-hybrid-install/README.md

     ```bash
     kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/v1.7.1/cert-manager.yaml
     ```
-7. For easing internal testing, the script currently uses images from the [`us.gcr.io/apigee-demo-gauravkg/new-hybrid-install`](https://us.gcr.io/apigee-demo-gauravkg/new-hybrid-install).
+7. Change the `imageHub` value in [overlays/controllers/apigee-controller/apigee-hybrid-config.yaml](overlays/controllers/apigee-controller/apigee-hybrid-config.yaml) to [`us.gcr.io/apigee-demo-gauravkg/new-hybrid-install2`](https://us.gcr.io/apigee-demo-gauravkg/new-hybrid-install2).
 Your project might not have the permission to pull images from this repo in which case you have the following options:
     1. You can try to temporarily give your projects service account "`<YOUR_PROJECT_NUMBER>-compute@developer.gserviceaccount.com`" the `Storage Object Viewer` role within the `apigee-demo-gauravkg` project.
 This permission will only last untill Latchkey resets those permissions.
     2. To make the above arrangement permanent, modify the `iam_policy.yaml` file for the project [here](http://google3/configs/cloud/gong/org_hierarchy/google.com/teams/apigee-teams/shared/hybrid/project.apigee-demo-gauravkg/iam_policy.yaml) by adding the following lines:
         ```yaml